 Self-Catering in Iceland

 To reduce the cost of our accommodation in Iceland, we opted for self-catering accommodation for the rest of our stay.
-In true Flashpacking style, we selected a mix of accommodation.
-The main criteria was that each one was conveniently located close to the sights we wanted to see.
+In true flashpacking style, we selected a mix of accommodation.
+The main criteria were budget and location, making sure that each one was conveniently located close to the sights we wanted to see.